-A majority of Americans who are highly engaged across many aspects of life also grab hold of the wheel when it comes to investing, according to a new study by Charles Schwab.
-Today’s Engaged Investor surveyed 1,000 Americans who express a significant degree of personal ownership in their everyday lives.
+Today’s Engaged Investor: A majority of Americans who are highly engaged across many aspects of life also grab hold of the wheel when it comes to investing, according to a new study by Charles Schwab.
+Around 1,000 Americans surveyed express a significant degree of personal ownership in their everyday lives.
 The study found that a majority are also highly engaged in investing: nearly two-thirds (61 percent) are actively involved in their investment portfolios.
+Media Contact: Michael Cianfrocca

 More Research Topics

 - The ETF Investor Study by Charles Schwab is an online survey designed to gauge individual investors’ attitudes toward and understanding of ETFs, and how or if they would use them as part of their investment portfolios.

 - Bond Investor Study: Exploring the perceptions of individual investors about investing in the U.S. bond market.